jmcmellen/splat/README.md

 * Since we have to link to zlib for the pngs, we might as well create kmz files if asked.
 * More code cleanup.
-* Split this into multiple files.
+* Split this into multiple files and c++ify things.
 * Reformat tabs to four spaces.